-The Kavanaugh confirmation has reinvigorated the national debate over life tenure at SCOTUS.
+The OT21 term has reinvigorated the debate over SCOTUS life tenure.

 And that’s a debate we’d like to have.
 For years, Fix the Court has said that unaccountable officials serving for decades on end and ruling on our country’s most important issues is likely not what our Founders intended when copying and pasting English phrasing on judicial tenure from 1701 into Article III of the Constitution.